AliKarami/interview-tasks/referral/README.md

 The referral is one of the most successful marketing strategies to earn more customers.
 We define some incentives for people who invite their friends to register in our application.

 We need to build a system to facilitate this process for us.
-Each user has a user_id in the database, and we need to give each user a referral code and give a prize to them once a new user registers in our system via their referral code.
+Each user has a `user_id` in the database, and we need to give each user a referral code and give a prize to them once a new user registers in our system via their referral code.

 These are the project specifications:

-1. Your application should provide a REST API that returns the referral code of a user by getting her user_id
+1. Your application should provide a REST API that returns the referral code of a user by getting thier `user_id`
 2. Referral code of a user is constant, and each user has only one referral code
 3. Your application should provide a REST API for submitting a referral by getting a new user's id and a referral code.
 4. You should prevent fraud.
 Each user can submit only one referral code